davidmgaviria/davidmgaviria/README.md

 ## 🎮 Game Development & Modding

 - **World of a Southern Victory (HoI4 Mod):**
   A mod for *Hearts of Iron IV* based on Harry Turtledove's *Southern Victory* series.
 It creates an alternate history where the Confederacy wins the Civil War, leading to a redefined 20th century.
 The mod includes content for nearly a dozen countries, with custom tech trees, national focuses, event chains, and more.

-It also expands the base game to include World War I, reflecting the alternate history of the series.
+- **Steel Division: Great War (Steel Division II Mod):**
+  A mod for Steel Division that restricts Steel Division decks to only units with Great War equipment (eliminating tanks and non-biplane aircraft), so players can simulate World War I battles in the game.

 ⚠️ **Disclaimer:** The author condemns the "Lost Cause" myth and revisionist Civil War narratives.
-This mod was created purely out of a love for military history and game development.
+The HoI4 mod was created purely out of a love for military history and game development.

 ## 📫 Let’s Connect!